-If you were an unfaithful partner, you may feel resentful toward your partner or your relationship for having put you in a situation where you felt tempted to cheat.
+If you were an unfaithful partner, you might feel resentful toward your partner or your relationship for having put you in a situation where you felt tempted to cheat.

 3. Airing your grievances

 Be open and honest with one another about what you need and desire from your marriage if you are going to be able to move forward with your relationship.

 4. Exploring what went wrong

-Marriage counseling for infidelity now only allows each of you to take the floor with your hurt feelings, it can also help you understand what went wrong in the relationship and how to avoid similar mistakes in the future.
+Infidelity counseling not only allows each of you to take the floor with your hurt feelings, but it can also help you understand what went wrong in the relationship and how to avoid similar mistakes in the future.

 5. There are children involved

 Your therapist can help you navigate the channels of co-parenting after an affair, what to tell your children about your relationship (if anything), and how to maintain as much balance and normalcy in your children’s lives during this difficult time.

 6. Figuring out how to move forward

 You may want to continue fighting for your marriage.
-Marriage counseling will teach you how to move forward while rebuilding trust and getting to know one another all over again as people.
+Infidelity counseling will teach you how to move forward while rebuilding trust and getting to know one another all over again as people.

 Both of you may desire to reconnect and move forward as a married couple, but saying and doing are two very different things.

 Commit to the process

-For example, you may think your cheating partner has no right to be upset when they were the one who fractured your marriage, but it essential that you keep an open mind to their thoughts and feelings.
+For example, you may think your cheating partner has no right to be upset when they were the ones who fractured your marriage, but it essential that you keep an open mind to their thoughts and feelings.

 Even if you do not stay together, forgiveness can be a great gift to all parties involved, even the wronged party.

-Even if you decide not to stay together after your counseling session, going through this therapy will still help you both discover what you need from a marriage and how to better proceed in your future romantic endeavors.
+Even if you decide not to stay together after your counseling session, going through this therapy will still help you both discover what you need from marriage and how to better proceed in your future romantic endeavors.